XDargu/FrameByFrame/index.markdown

 Connect to any game or engine, Frame by Frame can be integrated with anything.
 If you are using a popular game engine like [Unity](/FrameByFrame/Unity) you can try the integration plugins.
 Or you can [integrate Frame by Frame on your own](/FrameByFrame/custom-integrations).

 ![Frame by Frame Screenshot](/FrameByFrame/assets/images/screenshots/ExampleScreen.png) *Example of a Frame by Frame capture.
-In this capture we can see that a character has received damaged, enough to trigger its death.
+In this capture we can see that a character has received enough damage to trigger its death.
 We can explore its properties, like the NavMesh Agent or Animation state.*

 ## Getting started